Danielfg5/CPR-Project-ABB-IRB-120/README.md

 ### How to test the effect of model uncertainties in the Par Computado controller

-To test the effect of model uncertainties in the Par Computado controller, open the source code of the controller, located in `par_computado_6dof/src/par_computado_6dof.cpp`.
+To test the effect of model uncertainties in the Par Computado controller, change the value of `robustness_test` from `false` to `true` in `irb120_moveit_config/config/ros_controllers.yaml`.
+This will introduce a 30% error in the robot dynamics matrices used in the Par Computado logic.

-Then, inside the `void update()` function, uncomment the lines under the section "ROBUSTNESS TEST".

 ## How to launch the 1-DOF pendulum simulation